kkmhogen/KBeaconDemo_Ios/README.md

 }
 ```

-#### 4.3.4 Modify trigger parameters
+#### 4.3.4 Update trigger parameters
  For some KBeacon device that has motion or push button.
-The app can set advertisement trigger and the device will advertise when the trigger condition is met. the trigger advertisement has follow parameters:
+The app can set advertisement trigger and the device will advertise when the trigger condition is met.
+The trigger advertisement has follow parameters:
  * Trigger advertisement Mode: There are two modes of trigger advertisement.
 One mode is to broadcast only when the trigger is satisfied.
 The other mode is always broadcasting, and the content of advertisement packet will change when the trigger conditions are met.

- *    Trigger parameters: For motion trigger, the parameters is acceleration sensitivity.
-For button trigger, you can set different trigger event(single click, double click, etc.,).
+ *    Trigger parameters: For motion trigger, the parameters are acceleration sensitivity.
+For button trigger, you can set different trigger event (single click, double click, etc.,).

  *    Trigger advertisement type: The advertisement packet type when trigger event happened. it can be set to iBeacon, Eddystone or KSensor advertisement.

  *    Trigger advertisement duration: The advertisement duration when trigger event happened.

  *    Trigger advertisement interval: The Bluetooth advertisement interval for trigger advertisement.

  Example 1:
-  &nbsp;&nbsp;Trigger adv mode: seting to broadcast only on trigger event happened
+  &nbsp;&nbsp;Trigger adv mode: setting to broadcast only on trigger event happened
   &nbsp;&nbsp;Trigger adv type: iBeacon
   &nbsp;&nbsp;Trigger adv duration: 30 seconds
     &nbsp;&nbsp;Trigger adv interval: 300ms